Azure/Azure-Sentinel/Playbooks/PaloAlto-Wildfire/Playbooks/WildFire-FileHash-Enrichment/readme.md

-# Wildfire Filehash Incident Enrichment Playbook
+# Palo Alto Wildfire FileHash Enrichment Playbook
 # Summary
 This playbook enriches the incident with verdict information.